TylorS/ts-lib-unmaintained/README.md

 A starting place for creating libraries in TypeScript

+## Features
+  - Mocha and power-assert for testing
+  - Code coverage
+  - TypeScript
+  - Documentation Generation
+  - Scripted versioning and releases

+## Design

+This starter is designed to be worked on from the `develop` branch, so you can setup automatic deployments via TravisCI when pushing to the master branch.

 ## Usage

 First Create your repository on Github, then from your command line